manavm1990/curriculum/docs/177/2/json.md

 Markdown is a way of annotating plain text with special characters to give it meaning.
 However, when it comes to sharing data with machines, JSON is the preferred format.

-JSON, which stands for JavaScript Object Notation, is a lightweight data-interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
-It is important to note that JSON is not JavaScript, but rather a notation for annotating data.
+JSON, which stands for JavaScript Object Notation, is a lightweight data-interchange format used across the web and in various programming languages.
+It is easy for humans to read and write, and easy for machines to parse and generate.
+It is important to note that JSON is not JavaScript, but rather a notation for presenting data in a universally recognized format.
+It resembles JavaScript objects.

-JSON has a strict syntax, with keys enclosed in double quotes and no trailing commas.
-Here is an example of a JSON object:
+JSON has a strict syntax that uses curly braces to wrap up the data as key-value pairs.
+Note that keys **must be** in double quotations.
+The values can be in quotations if they are strings or without if they are numbers.

 ```json
 {